AgusSaMac/agussamac.github.io/HMTL5 CSS3 JS/news-homepage-main/README.md

     }
 }
 ```
-As you can see the entire layour was divided in two columns and four rows, taking into consideration  the layout of the main and the lateral(side) elements the columns were devided in 66% and 33%.
+As you can see the entire layour was divided in two columns and four rows, taking into consideration  the layout of the feed(main) and the lateral(side) elements the columns were devided in 66% and 33%.

-To save some code lines the grid area for each element was declared within the original its original selector, it doesn't cause a problem with the mobile layout because the grid is only active in the destop setting.
+To save some code lines the grid area for each element was declared within its original selector, it doesn't cause a problem with the mobile layout because the grid is only active in the destop setting.

 ## Javascript